Q&A with Grant Alexander

 Q: How has your early career informed your current creative life?

 A: On a personal level publishing is a big interest now.
 I started out in publishing 40 years ago and I can feel it pulling me back.
 Telling stories.
 Book design is a very pleasurable pastime.
 My early career in fashion art direction involved a lot of photo editing and curation.
 So observing, recording and manipulating images and words remains an ongoing interest.

 Q: Can you share any trends that you see impacting the design profession here?

 A: IBM is now the biggest employer of designers in the world.
-Increasingly design resource is being sourced internally.
+Increasingly design expertise is being resourced inhouse.
 Training designers to work inhouse requires some different skill sets.
 Some tertiary institutions may already be onto this.
 For many small and medium sized businesses this is not practical.
 To remain relevant and valuable, design businesses need to engage with clients on a more holistic level.

 Q: Over your 40 year career in design what are the brickbats and bouquets for the design profession?

 A: Bouquets.
 We can now throw a great party once a year.
 (NZ Best Awards).

 A growing number of NZ companies are employing design in ways that parallel the best in the world.